What if the best foods that improve mental Wellness are already in your kitchen?

 Want to put these tips into practice?
 Try these combos:

 Improving your mental health doesn’t require extreme diets or expensive supplements.
-By including more of these foods that improve mental health, you take small, meaningful steps toward long-term emotional wellness.
+By including more of these foods that improve mental wellness, you take small, meaningful steps toward long-term emotional wellness.

 Start with one brain-friendly food this week.
 Over time, those small habits will add up to big changes.